Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

 ![clone
 1](https://github.com/Donovan-Lab-at-ASU/Lab_Management/blob/main/coding_computing/github/pngs/clone_repo_1.png)

 Now go and open RStudio and click File-> New Project and a window labeled “New Project Wizard” will show up.
 Choose the third option “Version Control”

 ![clone
 3](https://github.com/Donovan-Lab-at-ASU/Lab_Management/blob/main/coding_computing/github/pngs/clone_repo_3.png)

 Choose the option “Git”

 ![clone
 4](https://github.com/Donovan-Lab-at-ASU/Lab_Management/blob/main/coding_computing/github/pngs/clone_repo_4.png)
 Paste the link to the repo you copied into the “Repository URL” box.
 If you hit tab it will automatically fill out the repo name in the “Project Directory Name” box.
-For the last box “Create project as directory of” you will browse and choose the folder you create in step one that is to house all your github projects/repos.
+For the last box “Create project as directory” you will browse and choose the folder you create in step one that is to house all your github projects/repos.
 This is going to be your first one!
 Yay!!
 When it’s all filled click “Create Project” and everything from GitHub will download.

 ![clone
 5](https://github.com/Donovan-Lab-at-ASU/Lab_Management/blob/main/coding_computing/github/pngs/clone_repo_5.png)

 **When you’ve already started work on a project and want it on GitHub** You will go through all of the same steps.
 Once there is an empty project living in your github_projects folder you will just copy over